 Mark Billingham's Rule Book of Crime

-The crime writer detects his radio sleuthing stars - Sherlock Holmes, Miss Marple, Raymond Chandler, Henning Mankell and PD James.
-He also unmasks a detective gem.
-From March 2013.
+The crime writer detects his radio sleuthing stars: Sherlock Holmes, Miss Marple, Raymond Chandler, Henning Mankell, PD James.
+And unmasks a 1980s detective gem.

 Best-selling crime writer Mark Billingham has always been obsessed with the creative criminal minds of the past.